-Aged & Community Services Australia (ACSA) is a not-for-profit organization that promotes the wellbeing of older Australians.
-They are committed to choice, wellness and quality life for all members; this includes both volunteers who help out with caretaking duties as well as those receiving care from ACSA itself in its many forms across Australia.
+Aged & Community Services Australia (ACSA) is a not-for-profit organization that promotes the well-being of older Australians.
+They are committed to choice, wellness, and quality of life for all members; this includes both volunteers who help out with caretaking duties as well as those receiving care from ACSA itself in its many forms across Australia.

 Private for Profit Facility

 Non-government funded services are not regulated or subsidised by the Australian Government.
 They can have their own set of rules.
 As a result, the prices for these types of care will vary from person to person depending on what they offer–and how much you’re willing to pay in order to get them.

 The Australian Government funds some services and programs for older people who are unable to continue living independently at home.
 While the government pays most of the cost in Australia, you will be charged a basic daily fee (currently $53-56 per day).

 Difference between not for profit and privately managed aged care system

 As of June 2020, the majority of aged care services in Australia are run by not-for-profit organisations, (57% of residential aged care, 70% of home care, and 69% of home support).
 Private organisations come second with government funded facilities in third.